-Before joining the University of Kent, he held a number of roles in pensions, insurance and investment.
-Most recently, was Head of Research at Legal & General Investment Management, before which he was European Head of the Strategy Group and a Managing Director at J.P.
+Paul has held a number of roles in pensions, insurance and investment.
+Prior to the University of Kent he was Head of Research at Legal & General Investment Management, before which he was European Head of the Strategy Group and a Managing Director at J.P.
 Morgan Asset Management.
-Professor Sweeting was also responsible for developing the longevity reinsurance strategy for Munich Reinsurance.
-Prior to this, he was Director of Research at Fidelity Investments’ Retirement Institute.
+Professor Sweeting was also responsible for developing the longevity reinsurance strategy for Munich Reinsurance, and was Director of Research at Fidelity Investments’ Retirement Institute.
 He also has extensive experience as a consulting actuary advising on pensions and investment issues for a range of pension schemes and their corporate sponsors.

-Professor Sweeting has written a number of papers on issues such as pensions, longevity and investment.
+He has written a number of papers on issues such as pensions, longevity and investment.
 In addition, he authored a text book, “Financial Enterprise Risk Management“, which is used as a set text by actuarial organisations around the world.
-He has also written a crime thriller (“Figures of Death“) and a children’s book (“The Spaceboy who was Scared of Heights“)
+He has also written a crime thriller (“Figures of Death“) and a children’s book (“The Spaceboy who was Scared of Heights“).

-“I am affiliated to a number of professional bodies.
-In particular, I am a Fellow of the Institute and Faculty of Actuaries, of the Chartered Institute for Securities and Investment, and of the Royal Statistical Society.
-In addition, I am a Chartered Enterprise Risk Actuary and a CFA Charterholder.”
+Paul is a Fellow of the Institute and Faculty of Actuaries, the Chartered Institute for Securities and Investment, the Royal Statistical Society and the Royal Society of Arts.
+He is also a Chartered Enterprise Risk Actuary and a CFA Charterholder.